clitetailor/react-epic/docs/CounterApp.md

 # Add React Epic to React Counter App

 First, to understand how React Epic works.
-I will tell you to forget everything about React, got a blank mind and start to think.
+I will tell you to forget everything about React, got a blank mind first then start to think.
 In a pure logic, this is how we define a state machine work:

 ```jsx
 let counter = 0